compound-finance/comet/docs/README.md

 An account is subject to liquidation if its borrowed amount exceeds the limits set by the liquidation collateral factors.
 The three instances where this can occur are when borrower interest owed accrues beyond the limit, when the USD value of the collateral drops below supporting the open borrow, or when the USD value of the borrowed asset increases too much.
 If an underwater account violates the borrow collateral factors, but does not violate the liquidation collateral factors, it is not yet subject to liquidation.

 Liquidation is the absorption of an underwater account into the protocol, triggered by the *[absorb](#absorb)* function.
 The protocol seizes all of the account's collateral and repays its open borrow.
 The protocol can then attempt to sell some or all of the collateral to recover any reserves that covered liquidation.
 If any excess collateral is seized, the protocol will pay the excess back to the account in the base asset.

-Any address can call the Absorb function.
-The caller has the amount of gas spent noted.
-In the future, they could be compensated via governance.

 ### Liquidatable Accounts